Prelude To Mā

 Every era produces a few moments when technology rewrites the logic of life itself.
 Print.
 Electricity.
 The internet.
 Now, artificial intelligence.

-Most of what the market calls “AI products” are theater: fragments dressed up as revolutions.
-Infrastructures of optimization.
-But AI is not a tool to bolt onto old systems.
+Most of what the market calls “AI products” are, beyond the theatre, mere fragments dressed up as revolutions.
+At best infrastructures of optimization.
+But AI is not a tool to bolt onto current systems.
 It is the substrate by which new systems emerge.
 And underneath the noise, something more profound is unfolding.

 This is where the opportunity lies: a system that does not manage pieces, but unifies the field.